flux-framework/flux-operator/README.md

 And the following external resources might be useful:

+ - [Flux Cloud](https://github.com/converged-computing/flux-cloud): automation of experiments using the Flux Operator
+ - [Python SDK](sdk/python): for deploying MiniClusters and port forwarding.
  - [Flux HPC Examples](https://github.com/rse-ops/flux-hpc) containers and CRD for the operator to run Flux with HPC workloads (under development)

 **Note** this project is actively under development, and you can expect change and improvements!